-- Explain separately to both your kids and your parents the benefits of getting them to spend more time together, and outline your goals.
-Chances are your parent will like the idea but may be wary that it will work.
-Younger children, luckily, are usually very receptive to spending more time with a grandparent or a great-aunt or -uncle.
-If your child is a teen, he or she may resist, fearing they won’t have anything in common.
-Assure them there will be no pressure to interact, but instead plan activities they can do together.
+- Talk to your kids and your parents separately about the benefits.
+Outline your goals.
+Chances are your parent will like the idea but may doubt it will work.
+Younger children are usually happy about spending more time with a grandparent or a great-aunt or -uncle.
+Teens may resist, fearing they won’t have anything in common.
+Encourage them to try it.
+Assure them there will be no pressure, and help them plan activities they can do together.

-- Think about things the two generations can do together that will be easy for both.
-Planning ahead will ease their interactions and give you a chance to plan for some time to yourself.
+- Think about things that will be easy for both generations.
+Planning ahead will make them more comfortable.
+It will also give you a chance to plan for some time to yourself.

 - Recognize limitations.
 If an elderly person has physical disabilities, suggest activities such as doing puzzles, playing board games, or preparing a meal or dessert.
 Teens may be interested in history and may enjoy making a family tree, writing a family cookbook, or making a video of the family member’s life.
-Gardening, in which a senior family member directs the activities of the younger person, can help them find a common ground.
-Finally, reading aloud to an elder can improve a child’s vocabulary and be very entertaining for an aging relative.
+Gardening, in which a senior family member instructs the younger person, can help them find a common ground.
+Finally, reading aloud can improve a child’s vocabulary and be very entertaining for an aging relative.

-- If your parent has dementia, it may be harder for your child to interact, and you shouldn’t depend on a young person to keep an elder safe.
-But there are still things they can do together, such as looking at old photos, singing songs, or playing with a pet—if you don’t have your own, a visit from a neighbor’s pet can be very uplifting.
+- If your parent has dementia, it may be harder for your child to interact.
+You shouldn’t depend on a young person to keep an elder safe.
+But there are still things they can do together.
+Look through photo albums, sing songs, or play with a pet—if you don’t have your own, a visit from a neighbor’s pet can be very uplifting.

 - Remember that a youngster can also have a lot to share.
-Computer skills, for example, come easily to many kids, and the things they can teach—such as how to store and look at photos, how to do Internet searches, and how to use email—can open up a whole new life for a senior.
+Computer skills, for example, come easily to many kids.
+They can teach how to store and look at photos, how to do Internet searches, and how to use email—which can open up a whole new life for a senior.

-As you embark on this journey, remember that every intergenerational relationship will be unique.
-Don’t set your initial expectations too high, and be willing to modify your goals as you see what works and what doesn’t.
+As you embark on this journey, be willing to modify your goals as you see what works and what doesn’t.
 These relationships can provide many benefits to both seniors and young people and can give you, the family caregiver, some greatly needed peace of mind—even joy—as you watch the relationship develop and grow.